The-Orange-Dot/negineko-next-app/README.md

 https://user-images.githubusercontent.com/92559518/171818108-a45dcd17-d62f-443e-a14c-403be8322f22.mp4

-(Note:
- - Streamer can eliminate key color on OBS Studio to show only the font on their overlays
- - Moderators can hide streamer overlay so there is a clean overlay for text)
+(Note: Streamer can eliminate key color on OBS Studio to show only the font on their overlays and moderators can hide streamer overlay so there is a clean overlay for text)

 ## June 2, 2022